SeditiousGames/GodsOfDeceit/README.md

 At the moment we don't have any artists in our time, once this gets addressed this issue will go away over time.

-This project is brought to you by Khavaran67.
+This project is brought to you by Seditious Games Studio.

 ## How to check this repository out?